HadesDT/PixelSenseYourKyma/README.md

 This function will do the same thing as touchdown.
 The goal here is to change parameter when we turn the object, just like a potentiometer.

 <h4>touchup</h4>
-Here we just put value to a default value.
+Here we just put the parameter to a default value.